Beiersdorf: After the 1950s

 In 1951, the company launched its first deodorizing soap.
-This was the beginning of what we know today as the brand 8x4.
+This was the beginning of the 8x4 brand.

-In the year 1972, Beiersdorf employed more than 10.000 people worldwide.
+In 1972, Beiersdorf employed more than 10,000 people worldwide.
 In 1974, the company established a divisional organization, divided into cosmetics, medical, pharma and Tesa.
 Also, Max Herz' heirs (Tchibo) took over a share of 25 percent of the company.

-In 1981 Beiersdorf generated a turnover of 2 billion Deutsche Mark.
-A few years later, in 1989, the company started to change its strategic orientation to focus on three key areas: skin care, adhesives technology and wound management.
+In 1981 Beiersdorf had a turnover of 2 billion Deutsche Mark.
+In 1989, the company started to change its strategic orientation to focus on three key areas: skin care, adhesives technology and wound management.
 Beiersdorf aligned its range of products according to these key areas and expanded the Nivea and Tesa product ranges.
 The company standardized the production processes, unified the international brand policy and focused on cosmetics.
-The Nivea ranges were the most successful – the cream including anti-ageing, baby and sun care products.
+The Nivea ranges were the most successful, including the cream including anti-ageing, baby and sun care products.

-In the 1990s, Beiersdorf repurchased the last missing trademark rights – especially in Great Britain, Australia and South Africa – and became one of the biggest skin care brands in the world.
-Finally, in 1997 the last trademark right was bought back by buying a majority stake of the Polish company Beiersdorf-Lechia S.A. in Poznan (today: Nivea Polska sp. z o.o.).
+In the 1990s, Beiersdorf repurchased the last missing trademark rights, especially in Great Britain, Australia and South Africa; and became one of the biggest skin care brands in the world.
+Finally, in 1997 the last trademark right was bought back by buying a majority stake of the Polish company Beiersdorf-Lechia S.A. in Poznań (today: Nivea Polska sp. z o.o.).